 Enabling Mobile Services¶

-In Mobile Services cockpit, set up developer and customer accounts.
+In SAP mobile service cockpit, set up developer and customer accounts.

 Procedure for Trial Environments¶

-Create an SAP Cloud Platform Trial account and enable the Mobile Services service.
+Create an SAP Business Technology Platform Trial account and enable the mobile services service.

-- In your browser, navigate to the SAP Cloud Platform web site and click Start free Trial.
+- In your browser, navigate to the SAP Business Technology Platform web site and click Start free Trial.

 - Register for your Trial account.
 When you click Submit, you'll receive a confirmation message indicating that an activation link has been sent to your email account.